 UN Women is committed to ensuring equality between women and men as partners and beneficiaries of humanitarian action.
-Our work in humanitarian action is guided by a series of international commitments and are set out in the UN Women Humanitarian Strategy 2014–2017.
+Our work in humanitarian action is guided by global norms and standards and is set out in the UN Women Humanitarian Strategy 2014–2017.

 Through its inter-agency leadership and coordination role, UN Women supports other UN organizations in promoting gender equality and women’s empowerment in their humanitarian efforts.
 We assist Member States in implementing policies and commitments to gender equality and women’s empowerment in humanitarian action.
 We also promote the voices, agency and capacity of women’s civil society organizations and national women’s machineries in humanitarian efforts.